 Long Life Axial Fatigue Strength Models for Ferrous Powder Metals 2018-01-1395

-Two models are presented for the long life (107 cycles) axial fatigue strength of four ferrous powder metal material series: sintered and heat-treated iron-carbon steel, iron-copper and copper steel, iron-nickel and nickel steel and pre-alloyed steel.
-The materials are defined at ranges of carbon content and densities using the broad data available in the MPIF Standard 35 for powder metal structural parts.
-The first model evaluates 107 cycles axial fatigue strength as a function of ultimate strength, and the second model as a function of hardness.
+Two models are presented for the long life (107 cycles) axial fatigue strength of four ferrous powder metal (PM) material series: sintered and heat-treated iron-carbon steel, iron-copper and copper steel, iron-nickel and nickel steel, and pre-alloyed steel.
+The materials are defined at ranges of carbon content and densities using the broad data available in the Metal Powder Industries Federation (MPIF) Standard 35 for PM structural parts.
+The first model evaluates 107 cycles axial fatigue strength as a function of ultimate strength and the second model as a function of hardness.
 For all 118 studied materials, both models are found to have a good correlation between calculated and 107 cycles axial fatigue strength with a high Pearson correlation coefficient of 0.97.
-The paper provides details on the model development and the reasoning for selecting the ultimate strength and hardness as the best predictors for 107 cycles axial fatigue strength.
-The models can be used in structural and fatigue numerical analysis, and in product design and manufacturing.
+The article provides details on the model development and the reasoning for selecting the ultimate strength and hardness as the best predictors for 107 cycles axial fatigue strength.
+The models can be used in structural and fatigue numerical analysis and in product design and manufacturing.